Skip to content

 Texas • Established

-Lone Star Ticks in Texas: Map, Risk, and Prevention
+Lone Star Ticks in Texas: Map, Season, Alpha-Gal Awareness & Prevention

 Lone Star ticks are widely reported across the eastern and central portions of Texas.